Exchange Hub

 Submit your needs and offers…

-You can share the time, skills, expertise, volunteering, resources, and finance that you have on offer, or that you need, on a longer-term basis, making the process of connecting and collaborating much more effective.
-Take a look at what’s already listed, or complete the form for your needs and offers.
-If you have a shorter term request, we suggest you use the Linkedin group to profile this immediate need.
+You can share your time, skills, expertise, volunteering, resources, and financial support—either what you can offer or what you need—on a longer-term basis, helping to make collaboration more effective.
+Take a look at what’s already listed, or complete the form to submit your needs and offers.If you have a shorter-term request, we recommend using the LinkedIn group to highlight your immediate need.
+If anything needs updating or removal, please contact us via the contact area.

 Needs